 “Have you heard of the story before?”
 Sato asked with genuine surprise.

 She shook her head.
-“No, it’s just some stories I’ve heard in the past tend to be rather similar in nature, so it wasn’t hard to guess what it might be really.”
+“No, it’s just some stories I’ve heard in the past tend to be rather similar in nature.
+It wasn’t hard to guess what it might be really.”

 “Oh, are you into the occult by chance Lowell-san?”

 She shook her head once more.
-“The stories I hear are interesting, but summoning spirits and the like I have no interest in that kind of thing.
+“The stories I hear are interesting, but summoning spirits and the like I’d rather avoid.
 To me it just invites bad news.”

 He laughed.
 “Good to know.
-Well, then this story might interest you, for it was not her spirit that had been seen.
+Well, then this story you enjoy, for it was not her spirit that had been seen.
 It was her actual body.”

 The whole group went silent from what Sato said, a smile came to his face as he continued.
-Clearly enjoying their reaction.
+Clearly enjoying their facial reactions.

 “But she died.”
 Stephanie said, breaking the groups silence.
 “You said before that she ended her life to stop the demons.”